About: Estrus (heat) occurs when a cat comes into heat and is receptive to mating.

 If your cat is in heat, keep her indoors.
 If she is an indoor cat already, be extra careful to keep windows and doors closed because she will be keen to get to a male cat and mate.

-Estrus typically lasts between 7 to 10 days.
-If your cat doesn't become pregnant then it will repeat every 14 to 21 days until she does become pregnant or the season's change.
+Estrus typically lasts between 4-5 days.
+If your cat doesn’t become pregnant then it will repeat every 14 to 21 days until she does become pregnant or the season’s change.

 There are three possible outcomes:

-- The cat mates, doesn't become pregnant, has a pseudopregnancy (also known as a 'false pregnancy') and comes back into heat 30 or so days later.
+The cat mates but does not become pregnant, has a pseudopregnancy (false pregnancy) and comes back into heat 30 or so days later.